What is Test Case: Examples With Best Practices

 • Attempt to break the web page by fast clicking.

-In the Software Development Life Cycle, good test cases cannot be overlooked.
-It allows you to run a successful test and make software applications bug-free.
+Effective test cases cannot be overlooked in the Software Development Life Cycle.
+Writing effective test cases allows you to run successful tests and make software applications bug-free.

-Let us dive deep into why we should write good ones.
+Let us dive deep into why we should write effective ones.
 Here are some related points:

 • Easy to maintain: Writing a testing case may take time.
 If an application is under test, you may not want to spend time updating them.
 Therefore, a good testing case is important as it can be maintained and repeated.